South Brazil locals warm up to World Cup with mulled wine

 To scare away the cold, Zero Hour newspaper recommended fans try chimarrao, or mate, a traditional tea-like drink of yerba mate leaves drunk from a gourd through a metal straw.

-Failing that, it suggested fans try vinho quentao - mulled red wine, flavored with cinnamon, cloves and orange.
+Failing that, it suggested fans try vinho quentao - mulled red wine, flavoured with cinnamon, cloves and orange.

 “Pour all the ingredients in a pot, place it on a stove, and let it heat to a point just before boiling.
 Serve immediately,” it advised.